Opening in 1872 and worked over the next 90 years, the Rinconada Mine was once one of the largest producers of mercury in San Luis Obispo County.

 So in 2008, they collapsed the arch over the main pit, blasted shut even more entrances into the mine and even installed a bat gate at in one of the main tunnels.
 All of which failed to keep people from gaining access into the mine.

 I actually found one of the ways into the mine while we were hiking, but it required an extremely tight squeeze between numerous boulders, a crawl through a 16″ culvert that eventually shrinks down to 12 inches in diameter and lots of other highly questionable tight spaces.
-Needless to say, we decided to save that adventure for another time.

 We could’ve spent hours exploring the area but since we had to get back to LA before nightfall and were facing a major traffic nightmare ahead of us on the 101, we only had another 30 minutes or so to enjoy the ruins and history that lay before us.